 Margaret Haltom

-Prior to her PhD, she worked in her hometown of Memphis, TN as Director of Emergency Rent and Housing Policy for the Works Community Development Corporation.
+Prior to her PhD, she was Director of Emergency Rent and Housing Policy for the Works Community Development Corporation in Memphis, Tennessee.
 She led eviction prevention for the $90 million Memphis/Shelby County Emergency Rental Assistance program, and co-created court data workflows and processes that connected 12,000 tenants to limited legal representation.
 Her work was profiled by NPR and deemed "one of the strongest eviction diversion programs in the country" by the U.S. Department of Treasury.
 She continues to assist with eviction prevention and provide technical assistance to affordable housing partners.

 She has served as a freelance planner on affordable housing development projects, a neighborhood mapper for resident coalitions, and a teacher/facilitator of youth design programs in public schools and housing developments.